Edgron/CarbonChatExpansion/README.md

 ### 3. Automatic Prefix Management
 The plugin automatically adds the bubble-trigger prefix (default: `.`) to messages in configured channels.
 ChatBubbles then detects this prefix and creates the bubble, removing the prefix automatically.

-### 4. ChatBubbles Toggle Detection
+### 4. ChatBubbles Toggle Detection (v1.0.2)
-The plugin intelligently detects when a player has ChatBubbles disabled:
+**IMPROVED:** The plugin now uses a dual-listener approach to handle ChatBubbles toggle:

-- If a player has ChatBubbles toggled OFF, the prefix is **NOT added**
+- **LOWEST Listener**: Always adds the prefix if the channel requires bubbles
-- This prevents the bubble prefix from appearing in chat when bubbles are disabled
+- **HIGH Listener**: Removes the prefix if ChatBubbles is OFF for the player

-- Works seamlessly with ChatBubbles' built-in toggle system
+This ensures the prefix never appears in chat when bubbles are disabled.

 ---